How to Travel With Just One Bag This Summer, According to Reddit

 How do you even travel with only one bag?

-Of course, not everyone will be able to comfortably take a month-long European vacation with one Fjällräven Kȧnken backpack.
-But for those who master the art, the benefits of traveling as (almost) free as can be, the pros outweigh the cons.
+Of course, not everyone will be able to comfortably take a monthlong European vacation with one Fjällräven Kȧnken backpack.
+But for those who master the art of traveling as free as can be, the pros outweigh the cons.

 The bulkiest thing in everyone’s luggage is clothing.
-And though it’s not advisable to bring just one outfit for a trip, there are ways to simply bring less.
-Consider bringing fewer pairs of underwear than you’d need and washing dirtied unmentionables in the hotel bathtub or wash bag.
+And though it’s not advisable to bring just one outfit for a trip, there are ways to bring less.
+Consider packing fewer pairs of underwear than you need and washing dirtied unmentionables in the hotel bathtub or in a wash bag.
 These biodegradable, pocket-sized detergent sheets make the chore easier.
-Investing in a few pairs of merino wool socks or other pieces is also a great idea.
-Thanks to wool fiber’s hydrophobic properties, B.O. particles have a hard time absorbing into wool clothing so you can wash them less.
+Investing in a few pairs of merino wool socks or other clothing items is also a great idea; thanks to wool fiber’s hydrophobic properties, B.O. particles have a hard time absorbing into wool clothing, so you can wash them less often.

 It’s a good idea to wear your biggest and bulkiest items, such as jackets or boots, on the plane—they’ll keep you warm in that chilly cabin air.
-To save room inside your bag, consider investing in a few synthetic-fabric pieces, which are easier to roll or fold compactly (rolling is believed to save even more space than folding, but to each their own) than traditional fabrics, have greater moisture-wicking properties, and tend to dry more quickly.
-For environmentally friendly alternatives (polyester, acrylic, and nylon fabrics are some of the biggest contributors to microplastic pollution), consider investing in plant-based linen, lyocell, rayon, bamboo, and viscose clothing, which behave a lot like their synthetic cousins.
+To save room inside your bag, invest in a few synthetic-fabric pieces, which are easier to roll or fold compactly (rolling is believed to save even more space than folding, but to each their own) than traditional fabrics, have greater moisture-wicking properties, and tend to dry more quickly.
+For environmentally friendly alternatives (polyester, acrylic, and nylon fabrics are some of the biggest contributors to microplastic pollution), you might purchase plant-based linen, Lyocell, rayon, bamboo, or viscose clothing, which behave a lot like their synthetic cousins.

-Since shoes cannot be folded, consider making do with the pair you’ll wear on the plane and pack a compact pair of slippers or sandals only if you’ll need them.
+Since shoes cannot be folded, we suggest you make do with the pair you’ll wear on the plane.
+Pack a compact pair of slippers or sandals if you’ll need them.

 As for toiletries, solid shampoo, lotion, conditioner, and bar soap are your friend.
-Lush has a wealth of bar-based beauty products, but brands like New Zealand-based Ethique (which also happens to be 100 percent plastic-free) and vegan-friendly Obia are great options.
-Not only do solid bars pack neatly thanks to their streamlined shapes, but you won’t have to worry about them exploding in your bag either.
-Plus, rather than bring all the toiletries you need with you, consider packing just the essentials and buying anything else you might need at a local pharmacy at your destination.
+Lush has a wealth of bar-based beauty products, but brands like New Zealand–based Ethique (which also happens to be 100 percent plastic-free) and vegan-friendly Obia are great options.
+Not only do solid bars pack neatly, but also you won’t have to worry about them exploding in your bag.
+Plus, rather than bring all the toiletries you need with you, pack the essentials and buy anything else you might need at a local pharmacy at your destination.
 Who knows, you might find yourself a fan of a new Italian toothpaste.

-Electronics can also pose a packing problem—consider investing in low-weight laptops and tablets if you know you’ll be on the move a lot.
-A multiport adapter is also a good idea so you can bring a single charger for all of your tech.
-As you’re packing, ask yourself: do I really need this piece of electronic equipment?
-Do I really need to bring my handheld gaming system?
-Or, should I be focusing my efforts on connecting with the culture around me?
+Electronics also pose a packing problem—it might be worth it to invest in low-weight laptops and tablets if you know you’ll be on the move a lot.
+A multiport adapter is allows you to bring a single charger for all of your tech.
+As you’re packing, ask yourself: Do I really need this piece of electronic equipment?
+Do I need to bring my handheld gaming system?
+Or should I focus on connecting with the culture around me?

 One of a traveler’s most important decisions: Which bag should you bring?